 (A) All surveillance coverage at the casino facility must be approved by the commission.

-(B) The surveillance system of all casino facilities that operate table games must possess the capability to monitor and record:
+(B) The surveillance system of all casino facilities that operate table games must monitor and record:

 (1) Each table game area, with sufficient clarity to identify patrons and dealers; and

-(2) Each table game surface, with sufficient coverage and clarity to simultaneously view the table bank and determine the configuration of wagers, card values and game outcome.
+(2) Each table game surface, with sufficient coverage and clarity to simultaneously view the table bank and determine the configuration of wagers, card values, game outcome, and table number.